-Among first-time, full-time college students, a fairly large percentage complete a bachelor's degree within six years of enrolling in college.
+■ However, a very low percentage (37%) of first-time, full-time college students complete a bachelor's degree within six years of entering college, making Louisiana one of the lowest-performing states on this measure.

-Also, a large proportion of students complete certificates and degrees relative to the number enrolled.
+The proportion of students completing certificates and degrees, relative to the number enrolled, is fairly high.